Equity, Diversity, and Inclusion

 Community Based Development: Othello Square

 Starting as a grassroots movement, community members in South Seattle’s Othello neighborhood united as a direct response to the displacement of long-time residents.
-Their efforts culminated in a partnership for a 2.5-year master planning process led by HomeSight and Weber Thompson to influence and guide future developments in their neighborhood.
-Centering the voices of residents and stakeholders, community-centered design and programming for Othello Square directly reflect the cultural diversity and needs of the community.
+Their efforts culminated in a partnership, a 2.5-year master planning process led by HomeSight and Weber Thompson, to influence and guide future developments in their neighborhood.
+Centering the voices of residents and stakeholders, community-centered design and programming for Othello Square directly reflects the cultural diversity and needs of the community.
 The Othello Square development broke ground with Orenda, completed in 2021, with future projects ahead.

 Exemplary Building Program Demonstration Project: Beacon Pacific Village